bavc/qctools/docs/playback_filters.md

 ## Bit Plane 10 slices {#bit-plane-10-slices}

 This filter is similar to **Bit Plane**, but it shows a section of each of the first 10 bit planes at once in the selected plane.
 The slices are presented in most-significant to least-significant order as left to right (or top to bottom if 'Rows' is selected).
 Each of the 10 bit planes is marked by a green border.
+This filter can be offset horizontally by a desired numbers of pixels using the "x offset" option.
+This will move the frame to the left, allowing different sections of the frame to be compared.

 ![Bit Plane 10 Slices](media/playbackfilter_bit_plane_10_slices.jpg)